solana-labs/token-list/README.md

 The JSON schema for the tokens includes: chainId, address, name, decimals, symbol, logoURI (optional), tags (optional), and custom extensions metadata.

 ## Installation
+#(to avoid libsecp256k1 error, make sure you have at least 2GB RAM)
 ```bash
 npm install @solana/spl-token-registry
 ```